korchard/korchard/README.md

 <h3>She/Her pronouns</h3>

 <p>I am a Software Engineer full of -Knowledge -Innovation -Motivation!
-I would love to collaborate with others, and have a conversation around using code in creative ways, and learning from you.
+I would love to collaborate with you, have a conversation around using code in creative ways, and learn from you.
 Let's connect and see what we can create!</p>

 <h3>What I am working on now:</h3>
 <ul>